3 killed, 9 injured in shooting at California home

-LONG BEACH, Calif. — Authorities say three people were fatally shot and nine others injured at a home in Long Beach, California.
+LONG BEACH, Calif. — Three people were killed and nine were hurt Tuesday night in a shooting at a home in Long Beach, Calif.

+The Long Beach Fire Department said officials were called to the home around 10:44 p.m. and came across what authorities described as a mass casualty incident.

-The Los Angeles Times reports that Long Beach fire spokesman Jake Heflin says firefighters arrived at the home around 10:44 p.m. on Tuesday to a scene “filled with chaos.”
+Long Beach fire spokesman Jake Heflin said firefighters arrived to “a scene obviously filled with chaos.
+There were 12 patients involved in this incident.”

-The department says three men were dead and the nine others were injured.
-Their conditions weren’t immediately available.
+The department said three men were dead and nine others were hurt, though their conditions were not immediately available.
+Most of the dead and injured were in their mid- 20s, police and fire officials said.

-It was not immediately known if the shooter had been taken into police custody.
+Officers found victims inside and outside the home, said Long Beach police spokeswoman Jennifer De Prez.
+It is unknown if the gunman or gunmen fled on foot or in a vehicle, De Prez said.

+It is also unclear how many people were in the home at the time of the shooting.
+De Prez said some victims may have driven themselves to hospitals.

-Some witnesses say there might have been a Halloween party going on at the house.
+The shooting occurred at a duplex behind a nail salon on 7th Street near Temple Avenue.
+Some witnesses said there might have been a Halloween party going on at the house when the shots rang out.

+Richard Villalobos, 41, who doesn’t live far from the shooting, said he heard numerous gunshots and, less than 10 minutes later, police sirens.

-Forty-seven-year-old Oswaldo Morales told the Times he heard as many as 17 shots.
-Some residents say they heard up to 20 shots.
+Some residents said they heard up to 20 shots.
+Oswaldo Morales, 47, said he was in the area when he heard what sounded like several rounds of gunfire — as many as 17 shots.

-Morales says minutes later police and fire vehicles could be heard in the neighborhood.

 Comments are not available on this story.